Ahmed203096/bosta-assessment/README.md

 ✅ API Integration – Fetches shipment details from a mock API ✅ Responsive Design – Works on mobile, tablet, and desktop ✅ Performance Optimization – Implement lazy loading for assets or data, Optimize component rendering to ensure smooth performance, even with repeated searches.
-✅ Dark Mode – Include a toggle for light and dark modes,
+✅ Dark Mode – Include a toggle for light and dark modes.
+✅ Export – Adding Export button to export order status.

 **Assume**
 -tracking contains only from Numbers